 What is a civil partnership?

 A civil partnership is a legally recognised relationship between two people.
 Civil partnerships were introduced in 2004, under the Civil Partnership Act.
-This applies to same-sex couples over the age of 16.

 What is the difference between civil partnership and marriage?